lizmat/articles/5to6-containers.md

 *bound*), or a container (if they are *assigned*).
 Whenever a subroutine (or method) is called, the given arguments are de-containerized and then *bound* to the parameters of the subroutine (unless told to do otherwise).
-The containers also keep information such as constraints and default value.
+A container also keeps information such as a type constraints and a default value.
+Assigning `Nil` to a variable will return it to its default value, which is `Any` if you do not specify a type constraint.